Locked-chess-official/Locked-chess-official.io/README.md

 	4 .
 When the operater now can't take any operations , the other win .

 How to use?
 Move the folder to 'path\to\your\python\python3\Lib\site-packages' .
-Be sure that the version of the python should above 3.8 .
+Be sure that the version of the python is above 3.8 .
 </pre>